jhuarte/Guides-Cheatsheets-Tutorials/README.md

 # Guides, cheat sheets and tutorials

 # Overview
-This repository contains useful information about tutorials, guides and cheat sheets used to develop and document.
+This repository contains useful information about guides, cheat sheets and tutorials used to develop and document.
 In general is very basic information, but enough to start.
 Read and practice.

 * C/C++
 * Python